top of page

 A calmer response.

-And yet… nothing holds.
+And yet… nothing seems to stick.

 This isn’t about weakness or willpower.